ckeditor/ckeditor4-docs/docs/guide/widget_sdk/tutorial_2/README.md

 ## Widget Dialog Window Definition

 Open the `dialogs/simplebox.js` file in a text editor now.
-For a start, we will repeat the {@linkapi CKEDITOR.dialog.add} call, but this time we will return the dialog definition to the editor.
+For a start, we will repeat the {@linkapi CKEDITOR.dialog.add CKEDITOR.dialog.add} call, but this time we will return the dialog definition to the editor.

 	CKEDITOR.dialog.add( 'simplebox', function( editor ) {
 		return {